Carry-On Hearts… Her Cheapest Way to Travel Away From Him

 She kept it to herself.

-Not her mother, who continued to call Tunde “your husband.”
+Not telling her mother, who continued to call Tunde “your husband.”

-Not her closest companion, Zainab who thought recovery called for group messages and wine.
+Not telling her closest companion, Zainab who thought recovery called for group messages and wine.

 She simply realized it was time to go.